AbdelhadiKara/gko_minreproducer/README.md

-You need to have Ginkgo and Kokkos installed
+You need to have Ginkgo installed